 *94% with an average of 2.6 comorbidities, i.e., the number of deaths that are actually caused, directly or indirectly, by COVID-19 is somewhere between 6% of this number (10,468) and 100% of this number (174,470)

 What about the 32,000 deaths per year directly caused from the unintentional injuries otherwise known as automobile accidents?
-Why should reasonable precautions, such as seat belts and air bags, that merely reduce deaths to this number, be enough?
+Why should reasonable precautions, such as seat belts and airbags, that merely reduce deaths to this number, be enough?
 Couldn’t we save, not just one, but thousands of lives by passing a new law that reduces speed limits by 10 miles per hour?
 But why should those of us who care about saving lives, like me — unlike those of you who disagree with me, who don’t — stop there?
 How about reducing speed limits by 20 miles per hour?
 Better yet, 30?

-I’m an incredibly good person and would be be capable of great leadership if I were Governor Cuomo, so I propose making the speed limit 0 to get the daily deaths down to 0, or — better yet — temporarily outlawing cars altogether.
+I’m an incredibly good person and would be capable of great leadership if I were Governor Cuomo, so I propose making the speed limit 0 to get the daily deaths down to 0, or — better yet — temporarily outlawing cars altogether.
 If it saves just one life (I’ll be happy).
 After we achieve that standard, perhaps we can begin to consider making the driving of automobiles legally allowable again, slowly, a little bit at a time, maybe starting with 5 miles an hour, and see what happens… but wait a minute… won’t that just cause the number of deaths to begin increasing again?
 Because we can’t develop immunity to automobile accidents… Maybe instead we should consider enacting more stringent new laws to make sure it stays at zero… just until it becomes safe again [no cognitive dissonance here]… actually, I like the latter idea better, but I’m not sure.
 I’ll wait to see what Governor Cuomo says during his 167th press conference on the subject tomorrow.

 Wait a minute… you disagree with Governor Cuomo — err, I mean, me?
-Well, your so-called “right” to drive a car does not give you a right to kill me.
+Well, your so-called “right” to drive a car does not give you the right to kill me.
 Are you ashamed now?
 Good.
 I’m especially pleased I was able to shame you in front of your family, friends and co-workers, here on social media.
 I have no patience with people like you who ignore facts and science and don’t care if others die, just because you want to drive to work.